Bruce Eugene: Coaching career

 In 2014, WGNO named him one of the best high school quarterbacks who played in the New Orleans metro in any of the previous 23 years.
 Eugene was a star quarterback at Walter Cohen High School of New Orleans.

 In December 2015, Eugene became the first African-American coach to win the Public Schools Athletic League (PSAL) football city championship at the highest level.
 His team (Grand Street) defeated Eramus Hall 28–26 at Yankee Stadium.
 The New York Jets organization named him the 2015 "High School Coach Of The Year" and awarded his team $4,000.

-In October 2016 Eugene was removed from his head coaching position at Grand Street after repeated violations of the PSAL code of conduct.